Design patterns by Tutorials— The power of OOP (part 1)

 The base class PersonBuilder helps us to switch between multiple builders anytime while other four builders derived from PersonBuilder have responsibilities to update relative properties.

-In above example we can clearly see that construction of Person object is more readable compared to our first example WithoutDesignPatternExample1.swift also we can update the group of properties or any single property at any time in a more readable manner.
+Person object is more readable compared to our first example WithoutDesignPatternExample1.swift also we can update the group of properties or any single property at any time in a more readable manner.

 In the above example, note that we are returning the builder instance its self after calling every property update method.
 Which helps us to write chaining of multiple methods of the same builder instead of writing multiple lines separately.
 This concept is known as Fluent pattern.